 - Extra-sensitive data.
 This data concerns someone’s legal and financial information.
 Anything from a Social Security number to debit, credit, and retirement accounts is classified as extra-sensitive data.
 Also, transactional histories from both personal and business accounts fall in this category.

 Protecting private information online is paramount to running a healthy business.
 While threats to your company’s data are a serious concern, preventing data breaches is simple with the right tools.

-Here are the top 5 ways to safeguard your data:
+Here are the top five ways to safeguard your data: